 He has served in Parliament since 1997 and has extensive Parliamentary experience.
 He won and has held the constituency which was previously the safest Conservative seat in Scotland.
 Jim is a keen footballer and an average golfer.

-Jim previously served as Shadow Secretary of State for Defence and Secretary of State for Scotland.
+Jim previously served as Shadow Secretary of State for Defence & then International Development.
+He served as Secretary of State for Scotland whilst in Government.

 When he was first elected in 1997 he was the first Labour MP for his seat for almost three quarters of a century.
 Since then his majority has more than trebled to 10,420 with the biggest swing to Labour of any seat in Britain.
 At the last general election Jim’s seat recorded the highest electoral turnout of any constituency anywhere in the UK.